kurator-dev/kurator/docs/content/en/docs/fleet-manager/distributedstorage-plugin.md

 Set up the Fleet manager by following the instructions in the [installation guide](/docs/setup/install-fleet-manager/).

 ### 2. Rook prerequisites

+To support Kurator's Unified Distributed Storage, you must first configure the Distributed Storage plug-in for [Fleet](https://kurator.dev/docs/references/fleet-api/#fleet).
+Kurator uses [Rook](https://rook.io) as the Distributed Storage plugin.
+These are some of the prerequisites needed to use rook.

 1. Kubernetes v1.22 or higher is supported
 1. To configure the Ceph storage cluster, at least one of these local storage types is required: